20 Types of Screwdrivers & How They Use | Daily Life Tools

 17. Cordless Screwdriver

-A cordless screwdriver is a handheld tool that lets you insert and remove screws.
+A cordless screwdriver is a handheld tool that inserts and removes screws.
 Cordless screwdrivers are great for many tasks, from small repairs to DIY projects around your home or on a job site.

 Cordless Screwdriver